 LOWBALL JACK (a.k.a.
 Jack Sprat) soaked up the heavy beats and twangy accents emanating from his native Texas/Louisiana border, and rode them all the way to the Big Nipple.
 He’s screwed lids on bleach bottles, hawked snake oil to rich people, managed some folk’s fortunes and other’s addictions to take the listener on journeys ranging from trip hop to monster fuzz to the cosmic American funk of “ALL JONES NO BUZZ“, “URBAN NOISE DIRTY POISON“, “PHOTO NEGATIVE“, and “BUG“.
 His fresh new EP, “UNDERBELLY” is covered with illicit downtown dirt.

-He co-produced KELVYN BELL‘s stripped down “ST. LOUIS BLU: KELVYN BELL PLAYS ACOUSTIC GUITAR” as well as the avant jazz monsterpiece, “FUNK 4 WHA CHA KNOW“.
-The ridiculously funky ”Kelvyn Bell: The Thirsty Sessions” will be out this fall.
+He co-produced KELVYN BELL‘s ridiculously funky new “CUBED ROOT CURE” as well as the stripped down “ST. LOUIS BLU: KELVYN BELL PLAYS ACOUSTIC GUITAR” and the avant electric jazz monsterpiece, “FUNK 4 WHA CHA KNOW“.
 Jack also produced QUEEN ESTHER‘s acclaimed debut slice of Black Americana, “TALKIN’ FISHBOWL BLUES“.